Top Life Drawing Tips

 Whether you’ve taken a life drawing class before or not, you will know that drawing people, especially the entire body, is a huge undertaking that requires a lot of focus and attention.
 It can be easy to get caught up in drawing a part of the body that you may find easier or less detailed than another.
 The problem with this approach is that you can lose focus on the rest of the body, which can end up being out of proportion in size or detail.

 The best way to improve on your overall skill level is to map out the basic lines that form the body’s main contours, which are shoulder to shoulder, knee to knee and hip to hip.
 From there, you can determine the overall proportions of the body and create a quick and general outline of the model which makes for a great template to work from for the rest of the life drawing class.
+Learn about how to become a life drawing model.

 4. Measure Your Model